Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Modeling COM charge in PN theory

 \section{Modeling COM charge in PN theory}

-In order to derive the PN expression for the center-of-mass charge, we use the center-of-mass balance law derived by Comp\`ere et al.~\cite{Compere:2019gft} in their Eq.~(4.14b).
-Starting from their result in terms of the radiative multipole moments, we derive the expression of center-of-mass flux in terms of the source multipole moments to lowest PN order
+In order to derive the PN expression for the center-of-mass charge, we use the center-of-mass balance law derived by Comp\`ere et al.~\cite{Compere:2019gft}.
+Starting from their expression in terms of the radiative multipole moments given in their Eq.~(4.14b), we obtain the expression of center-of-mass flux in terms of the source multipole moments to lowest PN order

-This result matches their expression in Eq.~(4.18b).
-We are using this definition of the center-of-mass because it is identical to the one implemented in the \texttt{scri} package~\cite{boyle_2025_15693419}.
-The definition of center-of-mass used by Blanchet et al.~\cite{Blanchet:2018yqa,Blanchet:2024loi,Bernard:2017ktp} differs by a total time derivative, and it gives a different result for the CoM charge after substituting the equations of motion.
+In contrast the definition of center-of-mass flux used by Blanchet et al.~\cite{Blanchet:2018yqa,Blanchet:2024loi,Bernard:2017ktp} differs from the previous equation by a total time derivative, and it gives a different result for the CoM charge after using the equations of motion.
+We are using this definition of the center-of-mass for the PN computation because it is identical to the one implemented in the \texttt{scri} package~\cite{boyle_2025_15693419} other than the factor of $P^0$.

 For the case of quasicircular nonprecessing binaries, the linear momentum charge at leading PN is given by~\cite{Wiseman:1992dv,Mishra:2011qz}

 We used the equations of motion from Blanchet's review~\cite{Blanchet:2024mnz} to derive the contribution from the remaining terms in Eq.~\eqref{eq:Compere-com-flux} at leading PN order.
 Therefore, we get the total center-of-mass flux as